Shareable Configs

 }

-You can override settings from the shareable config by adding them directly into your .linthtmlrc
+You can override settings from the shareable config by simplify adding the settings key and value into your .linthtmlrc

 file.